Advanced Micro Devices Inc. (AMD) Stock: A Year of Stock Market Ups and Downs

 AMD Stock Price Performance Analysis

 Depending on how one views it, the stock price performance for the year has been a mixed bag, resulting in either an optimistic or pessimistic outlook.
-This year’s metric has recorded a Price increase of 81.97%.
-However, over the past six months, we’ve seen a weaker performance of 51.82%.
-The price of AMD fallen by 44.40% over the last 30 days.
-And in the last five days, it has fallen by -2.07%.
+This year’s metric has recorded a Price increase of 92.87%.
+However, over the past six months, we’ve seen a weaker performance of 78.10%.
+The price of AMD fallen by 28.76% over the last 30 days.
+And in the last five days, it has surged by 5.99%.